What Does It Mean To Be Compliant With Debt Collection Laws?

 - Send proper notifications and notices regarding the amount of the debt within five days of contacting them, letting them know the total amount owed.

 - Protect the debtor’s privacy by not discussing the debt with anyone other than them or authorized parties.

 What Does It Mean To Be Non-Compliant With Debt Collection Laws?

 Collection agencies that do not follow basic requirements and fail to comply with debt collection laws reflect poorly on the industry in general.
 This is because they make it more difficult to work with businesses and individuals in resolving delinquent accounts.
 Credit.com, which offers credit cards, loans, and advice for consumers, warns their clients to be alert for companies who engage in the following:

-- Trying to add on vague and questionable ‘service charges’, late penalties, or other fees that are not allowed by state law or included in the original credit contract.
+- Adding on vague and questionable ‘service charges’, late penalties, or other fees that are not authorized by state law or included in the original credit contract.